 Excess Mileage – If the mileage on a vehicle at termination is higher than the contracted mileage, this attracts an excess mileage charge.
 The amount of charge is generally set on a vehicle by vehicle basis and covers additional depreciation and servicing costs.

-Fair Wear & Tear – The BVRLA issue guidelines which define what an acceptable condition for a vehicle is when it is returned at the end of its lease.
+Fair Wear & Tear – The BVRLA issue guidelines define an acceptable condition for a vehicle’s return at the end of its lease.

 Finance Lease – A finance lease effectively funds a chosen vehicle over a period of time (usually between 2 and 5 years).
 Vehicle leases can be amortised down to an assumed residual value or can be fully written down to zero.
-Unlike contract hire the lessor assumes the risk on residual value.
+Unlike contract hire, the lessor bears the risk on residual value.